Free Revocable Living Trust

 Two

-In Ohio, no person under eighteen years of age may witness a Living Trust.
 A witness must understand what they are witnessing and must be competent to testify in court.

 This document preview is formatted to fit your mobile device.
 The formatting will change when printed or viewed on a desktop computer.